NietoDeveloper/RealEstateFinder/api/README.md

 - **Controllers:** Handle business logic for property listings and user operations.
 - **Models:** Define the data structures for listings and users.
-- **Routes:** Expose RESTful endpoints consumed by the client application.

 - **Utils:** Shared helper functions used across controllers.

 ---